 Shubunka (Barry Sulivan) is a cynical gangster who controls the Neptune Beach waterfront.
-He runs a numbers racket with the local soda shop owner: the police are in his pocket and the local hoods are on his payroll.
+He runs a numbers racket with the local soda shop owner.
+The police are in his pocket and the local hoods are on his payroll.

 Shubunka is the self-made head of the rackets in the sleazy boardwalk community of Neptune City, a low-rent version of Coney Island.
 He has become infatuated with a sultry nightclub chanteuse and lavishes her with gifts and attention, spending money on her that might better go to maintaining his hold on his operation.
-His obsession with her, as well as his pride, clouds his judgment as Cornell, a much more ruthless hoodlum, moves in on Chubunka's territory, bribes and threatens his associates, and compromises his operation.
+His obsession with her, as well as his pride, clouds his judgment as Cornell, a much more ruthless hoodlum, moves in on Shubunka's territory, bribes and threatens his associates, and compromises his operation.
 As if in a Greek tragedy, the petty gangster's weaknesses conspire to cause his downfall.Written by

 24 of 28 people found this review helpful.

 Was this review helpful to you?